M.D., FACEP, FAAEM

 Dr. Bose, a former Major in the U.S. Army, served one of the longest combat deployments by a physician since World War II.
 During Operation Iraqi Freedom, Dr. Bose cared for thousands of wounded soldiers and Iraqi civilians.
 He provided front line emergency care during the peak of insurgencies in Baghdad and Najaf, and was the US physician selected to treat Saddam Hussein shortly after his capture from the spider hole.
 In addition, Dr. Bose was one of the only front line physicians in the Second Battle of Fallujah during the U.S. seizure of the city.
 When not on missions, Dr. Bose volunteered his free time by serving at the busiest trauma center in the world at that time, the Ibn Sina Hospital, Baghdad.
 His 15-month tour in Iraq and leadership role with the battalion that fought in two of the largest and most hotly contested fights by the U.S. Army since Vietnam earned him Presidential recognition and several awards including the Bronze Star, The Combat Medical Badge, The Army Commendation Medal and was featured as a “CNN Hero.”

 A passion for education and the pursuit of better patient outcomes has led Dr. Bose to develop this review course tailored to emergency medicine physicians.
-His prior experiences help provide a unique perspective to a course that is sure to help Emergency Medicine physicians pass their MyEMCert assessment with flying colors.
+His prior experiences help provide a unique perspective to a course that is sure to help Emergency Medicine physicians excel on their InTraining exam with flying colors.

 COL (Ret) John McManus